o2ba/dsa-data-analysis/table-scraper/readme.md

 ## AWS Costs

 For AWS, we're choosing eu-central-1 because that's where the EU hosts their own data.
-This minimizes the time we will have our ECS Fargate running, as well as data transfer costs.
-The EU is one the one who will likely foot most of the bill here